This guide outlines the scope, and requirements, for the UKRI Open Access Policy.

 Exemptions

 UKRI states that these should only need to be used rarely.
 Authors are expected to seek to publish open access wherever possible, prior to using an exemption.
-It is not expected that authors will need to apply to UKRI for exemptions to the policy but it is expected that the institution will need to collect data and notify UKRI of their use.
 Exemptions (in brief) are:

-Further guidance on exemptions is provided in Annex 3 of the UKRI open access policy.
+Full guidance on these exemptions and the steps that an author needs to take before one can be used is provided in Annex 3 of the UKRI open access policy.

 Blanket exemptions (available to all without needing to ensure steps in Annex 3 are followed)